All Episodes

 And you can debate which intelligence branch was behind it.

-I think the two most likely candidates are the CIA and Mossad, maybe working in conjunction.
+I think the two most likely candidates are the CIA and Mossad may be working in conjunction.

-But this is a sophisticated weapon, probably close range, carried out by a technologically advanced unit or or group that has access to make extremely covert custom weapons, specifically for assassination purposes, and also to do a public assassination so that it sends a message.
+But this is a sophisticated weapon, probably close range, carried out by a technologically advanced unit or group that has access to make extremely covert custom weapons, specifically for assassination purposes, and also to do a public assassination so that it sends a message.

-So uh right there, that excludes all furries because furries are not James Bond, you know, they're they're too busy being furries to learn how to be super secret weapon spy guys, you know.
+They're too busy being furries to learn how to be super secret weapon spy guys, you know.

-Uh I've got an interview with a former CIA official today, Ray McGovern.
+Speaking of super secret spies and CIA and everything, I've got an interview with a former CIA official today, Ray McGovern.

 That's right, Ray McGovern joins us.

-Now I at full disclosure, we recorded this interview before the Charlie Kirk shooting.
+Now, full disclosure, we recorded this interview before the Charlie Kirk shooting.

-Uh but I thought it was critical to play it today.
+But I thought it was critical to play it today.

-Well, number one, it's I've I've held it for too long, and that's my fault, and uh I apologize to Mr. McGovern.
+Well, number one, I've held it for too long, and that's my fault.

-Uh but we are talking about the geopolitical situation that is highly relevant right now, and Ray McGovern is an expert on many of those things.
+But we are talking about the geopolitical situation that is highly relevant right now.

-I I think I think he was briefing uh President Reagan.
+I think he was briefing President Reagan.

-He was the CIA briefer, and which means he he covered you know South America, Central and South America, he covered the Middle East, he covered uh Russia, Soviet Union, uh China, everything at the time.
+He was the CIA briefer, which means he covered South America, Central and South America.

 And so he's got a lot of knowledge in all these areas.

-And uh Ray McGovern, you know, he's uh he's a patriotic American.
+And Ray McGovern, he's a patriotic American.

-He's got a lot of experience under his belt, and he can add some very important things to our understanding of what's happening in the world, especially when Trump is now recently tweeting things like, oh, you know, Ukraine can win and Ukraine can take back everything, and Ukraine can even invade Russia and maybe take part of Russia and you know, other bizarre nonsense that Trump is tweeting.
+And he can add some very important things to our understanding of what's happening in the world, especially when Trump is now recently tweeting things like, oh, you know, Ukraine can win and Ukraine can take back everything and Ukraine can even invade Russia and maybe take part of Russia and, you know, other bizarre nonsense that Trump is tweeting.

-Uh Ray McGovern will be having a field day with that quote, I'm sure.
+Ray McGovern will be having a field day with that quote, I'm sure.

 But anyway, you want to stay tuned for that interview with Ray McGovern.